ann-sandra/Axle-Crack-Investigation/README.md

   - Wear: 96.77% accuracy.
   - Crack: 70.07% accuracy.
 - Key Insight: Axles with cracks exhibit higher vibrational acceleration and FFT frequency compared to worn axles.

+---

+## Future Scope

+1. Extend the analysis to incorporate the **crack breathing mechanism**, which models the states of compression and traction.
+2. This could improve classification accuracy between different crack severities by accounting for additional physical phenomena.